 Operating lease liabilities are based on the net present value of the remaining lease payments over the remaining lease term.
 As most of our leases do not provide an implicit rate, in determining the lease liability and the present value of lease payments, we used our incremental borrowing rate based on the information available at the lease commencement date.
-The weighted average remaining lease term and discount rate as of December 31, 2020 and 2019 related to leases are as follows:
+The weighted average remaining lease term and discount rate related to leases were as follows:

-Lease Term and Discount Rate December 31, 2020 December 31, 2019
+Lease Term and Discount Rate December 31, 2021 December 31, 2020

 Weighted average remaining lease term:

-Operating leases 6.9 years 4.5 years
+Operating leases 6.9 years 6.9 years

-Finance leases 2.9 years N/A
+Finance leases 3.6 years 2.9 years

 Weighted average discount rate:

-Operating leases 5.8% 5.7%
+Operating leases 5.7% 5.8%

-Finance leases 5.0% %
+Finance leases 5.1% 5.0%